colbyfayock/launchtime-workshop-gatsby/lessons/02 - Adding Your First React Leaflet Map to a New React Application/README.md

 ## Exercise

+🕵️‍♂️ Use the `@lesson-02-todo` key to find your assignments for this lesson!

 ### 1. Adding a new map to the Search page

 The first thing we need to do is actually add our map.
 We already installed our dependencies, so now it's a matter of using them to import our components.